gabrielsd02/gabrielsd02/README.md

-## 👋 Hi, I'am Gabriel, a JS developer
+## 👋 Hi, I'am Gabriel, a Full Stack developer

 <small>I started to work in 02/2021</small>